Monthly Archives: April 2011

 Juices are absorbed so quickly by our systems.
 The best way to savor a juice is to “chew” it first in your mouth to activate the salivary process of digestion.
 On an empty stomach, juices absorb through the stomach lining, taking much less energy to digest.
 Beets and their greens are a great liver cleanser, […]

 Make a large batch of this muesli cereal to have on hand in your pantry.
 It’s filled with good-for-you foods to start your day — oats, raisins, nuts, and seeds.
 Recipe from Raw Food Made Easy for 1 or 2 People* by Jennifer Cornbleet.

-Homemade almond milk is more nutritious than boxed nondairy milks, yet it takes only minutes to make.
+Homemade almond milk is more nutritious than boxed nondairy milks, and it takes only minutes to make.
 If you’re looking for an almond milk recipe that you’ll want to make regularly, this might just be what you’re looking for!
-Recipe from Raw Food Made Easy for 1 or 2 People* ©2012 by Jennifer Cornbleet.
-Reprinted by permission of The Book Publishing Company.
+Recipe from Raw Food Made Easy for 1 or 2 People © 2012 by Jennifer Cornbleet.
+Reprinted by permission of The […]